giovannic/giovannic.github.com/_posts/2020-02-24-what-i-did-at-mendelian.md

 As is customary, the founders offered that I work for pennies in a freezing basement.
 An offer that I simply couldn't refuse.

-[4 years later and this is no longer true.
-I'm not in a basement and my bubble is civilised]

-Almost 4 years later, an eerie comfort crept up on me.
-Comfortable because all of a sudden you realise that you _know_ what you are doing.
-And you feel at home surrounded by other "social impact" startups and the public services.
-Eerie because I'd stopped learning.
-And from my safe little perch, I could only watch all of the exciting opportunities go by while I plugged away at Rare Disease.

-I became restless and left.
-Mendelian will no doubt have countless more stories.
-I'll try to remain a part of them.
-And I'll try to make others of my own.
+4 years later and my work there is done.
+I'm pleased with where it is and where it has put me (in a happy bubble of "social impact" startups and government organisations).
+I hope my next stories are as good.

 [^1]: Figures from cancerresearchuk.org and raredisease.org.uk (accessed 29th October 2018), you can extrapolate that in 2013 there were 2.2m live cancer patients and 3.7m with rare disease.